tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 |

-Once adding a converter class to the converters.py file, update the appropriate variables in the retriever.yaml file.
-In this case we'll add this to the "wind_speed" variable.
+6. Now we configure the "wind_speed" variable to use this converter in the retriever.yaml file:

 .. code-block:: yaml